-- 31.1 The applicant should provide an appropriate number of suitably designed and maintained toilet facilities together with handwashing facilities shall be provided separately for use by male and female patrons at all licensed premises where patrons will be consuming food or drink on the premises, or where regulated entertainment is being provided.
+- 31.1 The applicant should provide an appropriate number of suitably designed and maintained toilet facilities together with hand-washing facilities to be provided separately for use by male and female patrons at all licensed premises where patrons will be consuming food or drink on the premises, or where regulated entertainment is being provided.
+Generally, where there are three toilets within premises, one should be indicated as being gender neutral.
+This is to improve accessibility, comfort and the public safety of individuals who prefer not to use gendered toilets.
 Generally, these facilities shall be separate to those provided for use by staff, though an exception may be considered in respect of small premises (capacity less than 50 persons including staff).
-The criteria are attached at Appendix 1. - 31.2 For other licensed premises where regulated entertainment is the only licensable activity provided, the council will expect the number of toilet facilities to be based on the criteria contained within BS6465; Part 1; 2006. - 31.3 In buildings, the design, layout and installation of toilet facilities shall generally be undertaken in accordance with BS6465; parts 1; 2 and 3; 2006. - 31.4 In determining the appropriate number of facilities, applicants should have particular regard to the capacity of the premises or number of persons expected to attend a venue for a special event. - 31.5 For large outdoor events the number of toilet facilities shall be calculated in accordance with the criteria contained in The Event Safety Guide A guide to health, safety and welfare at music and similar events (HSE1999)(The Purple Book) ISBN 0 7176 2453 6.
+The criteria are attached at Appendix 1. - 31.2 For other licensed premises where regulated entertainment is the only licensable activity provided, the council will expect the number of toilet facilities to be based on the criteria contained within BS6465; Part 1; 2006. - 31.3 In buildings, the design, layout and installation of toilet facilities shall generally be undertaken in accordance with BS6465; parts 1; 2 and 3; 2006. - 31.4 In determining the appropriate number of facilities, applicants should have particular regard to the capacity of the premises or number of persons expected to attend a venue for a special event. - 31.5 For large outdoor events the number of toilet facilities shall be calculated in accordance with the criteria contained in The Event Safety Guide - A guide to health, safety and welfare at music and similar events (HSE1999)(The Purple Book) ISBN 0 7176 2453 6.